-Why You Should Be RVing to Music Festivals
+What to Know About RVing to Music Festivals

-If you know that you’ll be able to RV into the festival you may need to do some further research.
+If you know that you’ll be able to RV into the festival, you may need to do some further research.
 How big are the spaces?
 Can your RV fit?
-What type of utility hookups if any will the RV grounds provide?
+What type of utility hookups, if any, will the RV grounds provide?

 It’s best to know that you need to prepare for a dry camping experience beforehand unless you want to roll up then head back out again because you’re not prepared for the experience.

-Planning the RV Trip
+Planning Your Music Festival RV Trip

 Once you know what type of RV parking is available and what amenities you have for your site, you need to start prepping.
-This may include packing food, drinks, personal items or anything else you’ll need for one day or even week long stay.
-Just like prepping for an RV trip it helps to know what will be available to you so you can know what to pack beforehand: plan menus, plan for snacks, and plan on where everybody is going to sleep in the RV.
+This may include packing food, drinks, personal items, or anything else you’ll need for one day or even a week-long stay.
+Just like prepping for an RV trip, it helps to know what will be available to you so you can know what to pack beforehand: plan menus, plan for snacks, and plan on where everybody is going to sleep in the RV.

-Extra RV Music Festival Tips and Tricks
+RV Music Festival Bonus Tips and Tricks

 - Find an RV service center close to the festival should anything go wrong on your ride.